castamarc1/PowerAutomateUsers/README.md

 - https://docs.microsoft.com/en-us/connectors/microsoftflowforadmins/
 - https://docs.microsoft.com/en-us/connectors/excelonlinebusiness/

-Every flow is exported with its list of owners, co-owners, read-only users and delegated users thought SharePoint lists.
+Every flow is exported with its list of owners, co-owners, read-only users and delegated users through SharePoint lists.

 ## How to install
 Follow these steps to import the flow in your environment: